btesser/style_typescript/README.md

   // good
   return 'Hello World!';
   ```

-  - It is recommended to take a return-first approach whenever possible.
+- A function which handles a single binary case should use a ternary wherever possible.
   ```typescript
   // bad
   function getHighestNumber(a: number, b: number): number {